aidanrohm/Aidan-Rohm-Lab-IVGD/lab-3/README.md

 --> The ABOVE is documentation from Lab 2 <--
 --> Lab 3 was started as a duplicate of Lab 2 and will be expanding on the concepts and structures from the previous lab <--

+Lab 3 implements a player attack, which is a simple swing animation that kills the mushroom There are 3 main ways the player can take damage:
+	1. Falling into the rocks at the bottom of the screen triggers a killbox
+	2. Being attacked by a mushroom by standing next to it for too long
+	3. Being idle for too long, which forces the player to keep moving

+There is simple audio used for background music, mushroom death, player attack, and checkpoints

+Lives are displayed in the top left of the screen, but may be modified to display an Hboxcontainer with heart images (I was having trouble with the hbox so it was not implemented for this lab)

+MOVEMENT GUIDE:
+	The player can be moved using typical WASD controls, W and SPACE can be used for jump The player's attack is mapped to the ENTER key